Frequently Asked Questions

 4. We’d like to have a tour of a farmers’ market.
 Who should we contact?

 Farmers’ markets are open to everyone!
 Feel free to drop by during opening hours.
-In addition, if you want to learn more about the history and culture of your local farmers’ market, some of our member markets offer either free or for-fee tours at certain times of the year.
+In addition, if you want to learn more about the history and culture of your local farmers’ market, some of our member markets offer either free or paid tours at certain times of the year.
 Call your local market for more information.